smh-my-head/charon/README.md

 The ferryman to Hell (aka CAD version control).
 Provides integration with git for SolidWorks parts and assemblies.

-Don't be fooled by the name on the repo or the number of commits,
-@henryefranks has made more impressive contributions to this project than I have.
-(I would never be able to handle writing basic for poorly documented libraries...)

 ## Usage

 Add this repo as a submodule and then run `./sldworks-git-tools/setup.sh` from